Sullivan County Schools to survey parents, staff about reopening

-The Sullivan County Board of Education has again postponed its virtual called meeting to discuss the Sullivan County Schools reopening plan.
-The meeting is now scheduled for 4 p.m. this Friday, August 7.
+BLOUNTVILLE, Tenn. — The Sullivan County Board of Education has again postponed its virtual called meeting to discuss the Sullivan County Schools reopening plan.
+The meeting is now scheduled for 4 p.m.
+Friday.

-The meeting was originally scheduled for last Wednesday, July 29, but was postponed to Tuesday, August 4, after Tennessee Governor Bill Lee issued the state’s recommendations for reopening schools on July 28.
+The meeting was originally scheduled for July 29 but was postponed to Tuesday after Tennessee Gov. Bill Lee issued the state’s recommendations for reopening schools on July 28.

 Cox said that parents and staff will receive a link to participate in the survey.